 200 or a

 204 HTTP status code within three seconds for Zoom to consider that the notification was successfully delivered.
-Zoom will try to deliver the notification for up to three times for an event.
-If after executing the retry-logic, Zoom doesn’t receive a
+Zoom will try to deliver the notification for up to three times.
+The first retry will be sent 5 minutes after the initial notification delivery attempt, second retry will be sent 20 minutes after the first retry attempt and third retry will be sent 60 minutes after the second retry attempt for an event.
+If a

-2XX response, no further notifications related to that event will be sent to your app’s Event Notification Endpoint URL.
+2XX response even after executing all three retries, no further notifications related to that event will be sent to your app’s Event Notification Endpoint URL.

 Explore various Zoom Webhooks, learn about their payloads and view examples in the upcoming sections.
-Or head over to our Marketplace documentation on Webhooks to get an in-depth overview.
+Or head over to the Automate Workflows With Zoom Webhooks blog for a quick walkthrough.

 Feeling ready to enable webhooks in your app?
 Start building on the Zoom App Marketplace.